Entire solutions to 4-dimensional Ginzburg-Landau equations and codimension 2 minimal submanifolds: Invertibility theory for the Jacobi operator

 and by inversion of the Kelvin transform we find

 where we also used \eqref{estimatepsi with AM} and the fact that

-and the proof is concluded. \end{proof} The invertibility theory for the Laplace-Beltrami operator just developed gives us a solution for the second component of system \eqref{jacobi system} satisfying the predicted estimate, simply by setting
+and the proof is concluded. \end{proof} The invertibility theory for the Laplace--Beltrami operator just developed, together with the decay assumption $f\in C^{0,\gamma}_{4}(M)$, gives us a solution for the second component of system \eqref{jacobi system} satisfying the predicted estimate, simply by setting

 Moreover, the same theory allows us to solve the first component, in the sense of the following result.